 Accepted payment forms are by cash, cheque or e-transfer.
 Payment is expected at the time of service.
 We will issue a receipt to you to forward to your Extended Health Benefits Plan for reimbursement or to retain as a medical expense for income tax purposes, if applicable.

 Many extended health plans provide some coverage for psychological services.
 Check your plan for specific information.
 Your coverage can be discussed with our office further when you call to book an appointment.
-We do not directly bill extended health plans but we work carefully with you to insure that we provide you with the necessary documentation to meet your plan’s needs and to maximize your coverage.
+We do not directly bill extended health plans but we work carefully with you to try to provide you with the necessary documentation to meet your plan’s needs and to maximize your coverage.

 The time required varies depending on the type of assessment requested and the complexity of the presenting issues.
 On average, our assessments require between 10 and 15 hours of the psychologist’s time.
 This includes time for direct testing with the child, meeting with parents, scoring, and report writing, as well as a final feedback meeting.
 Much of the psychologist’s work is done “behind the scenes” and involves reviewing past notes, school and psychology reports about the child, scoring and interpreting the results of tests, formulating diagnostic impressions, consulting with colleagues and writing a final report.
 This work is included the standard assessment fee.
 Time required for direct testing varies depending on the age of the child.
 Assessments with older children are typically conducted over a single appointment although there are some cases where we may book the assessment over two or more sessions.
 Assessments for younger children typically take less time.
 Feedback meetings may occur on the same day of the assessment or may be scheduled on a separate day.